 Healthcare is a fast-moving field in every sense.
 And as the healthcare industry continues to grow, the demand for medical professionals is on the rise.
 Clinical medical assistants are an integral part of patient care.
-The demand for their crucial professional expertise is stronger than ever.

 This comprehensive guide will provide you with everything you need to know about becoming a clinical medical assistant- including job description, requirements, and career path.

 Clinical Medical Assistant Job Description

 Role and Responsibilities

 Most busy medical facilities rely on a team of dedicated support staff.
 Medical assistants are at the heart of this support corps.
 They handle a wide variety of duties to ensure the unit runs efficiently.
 A typical medical assistant in a physician’s office handles everything from filing insurance claims to drawing blood and recording vital signs.

 Clinical medical assistants are slightly more specialized than standard medical assistants.
 They may help with administrative tasks, but their primary focus is on clinical responsibilities.
 They support the licensed practitioner in direct patient care.
 Some of the clinical assistant’s many responsibilities include:

 - Assisting doctors and nurses with patient examinations

 - Drawing blood and taking other patient samples

 - Removing stitches